kerrgarr/Six_Degrees_of_Bacon/README.md

 Dataset: Netflix Movies and TV Shows
 Link: https://www.kaggle.com/shivamb/netflix-shows

-## Background on this Project

-I naively implemented these technques without using NLP techniques such as imputation, feature engineering, and text pre-processing.
-The goal is to "update" this work using the NLP techniques that I've since learned.

 ## Overview of my First Approach

 ## Step 1.
 Convert CSV to Dictionary